 These Pillar 3 Disclosures will be reviewed on an annual basis as a minimum.
-The disclosures will be published as soon as is practical following the finalisation of the firm’s Internal Capital Adequacy Assessment Process (ICAAP) and the publication of its annual reports.
+The disclosures will be published following the finalisation of the firm’s Internal Capital Adequacy Assessment Process (ICAAP) and the filing of its annual reports.

 The information contained in this disclosure has not been audited by our firm’s external auditors and does not constitute any form of financial statement.